matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 references to its event ID from their DB and in-memory queues after the lifetime has expired (starting timing from the absolute origin_server_ts on the event).

-As a special case, servers and clients should immediately purge the event, on observing a read receipt for that specific event ID, if:
+As a special case, servers and clients should purge the event N seconds after observing a read receipt for that specific event ID, if:
-  * if specified, the `self_destruct` field in the `m.room.retention` event for the room is true.
+  * if specified, the `self_destruct` field in the `m.room.retention` event for the room is set to N where N is not null.
   * otherwise, if specified, the message's `self_destruct` field is true.

+The device emitting the read receipt for a self-destructing message must give the user sufficient time to view the message after op

 If possible, servers/clients should remove downstream notifications of a message once it has expired (e.g. by cancelling push notifications).